min2ha/ukwa-site/content/target/66020/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: PM speech on science and modern Industrial Strategy: 21 May 2018

 In this speech, the Prime Minister made a strong commitment to "fully associate" the UK with the EU's £68bn research programme post-Brexit.
 She May said the UK would be willing to make "an appropriate contribution" and in return it would expect a "suitable level of influence".